1. Title and Construction of League

 E. A representative of all winners and runners-up of divisions and competitions must attend the Presentation Evening to receive the appropriate trophies/prizes.
 Failure to be represented will mean forfeiture of any such prizes, which will revert back to the League Funds.

 F. Smoking on the green is prohibited during all matches.
 For the purpose of clarification the ‘green’ in this instance is deemed to include a minimum of 1 metre of the bank surrounding the playing area.
 Should the Club where the game is being played have a total ban on smoking on the premises, the Club prohibition shall apply.
 Failure to adhere to this shall result in disqualification.
 This prohibition includes all electronic cigarettes.

 (Clarification: The individual is to be given a warning and his skip advised.
 Any repeat behaviour and he/she is ‘disqualified’ from the rink and shall take no further part in the match.
 The remaining two players will play with two bowls.
 There is no deduction of points).

 A. Being a Saturday league all league games will be played on Saturdays.

-B. If inclement weather causes a green to be unplayable, the home team must inform the visitors between 12.00noon and 1.00pm.
-If a green becomes unplayable after 1.00pm and before 2.30pm the home captain has authority to cancel the match.
+B. If inclement weather causes a green to become unplayable, the home team must inform the visitors between 12.00noon and 1.00pm.
+If a green becomes unplayable after 1.00pm and before 2.00pm the home captain has authority to cancel the match.
 In all such cases the points shall be shared 5-5.